Toddler

 Loading…

-Our mission at Newberry is to showcase what is possible through our 3E's model of education, environment, and experience.
-We provide authentic, child-centred Montessori and Cambridge International education, enriched with real-life learning experiences within an environment that inspires earth stewardship and entrepreneurship.
+Our mission at Newberry House is to showcase what is possible in education through Education, Environment and Experience.
+We offer authentic Montessori practice and a Cambridge International pathway, enriched by real-life learning in prepared environments where beauty, purpose and earth stewardship shape daily life.

 The strength of a Newberry House education lies in its continuity.
-The habits formed in our Montessori primary classrooms become the foundation for academic success in the Cambridge high school years.
+The habits formed in our Montessori primary classrooms become the foundation for academic depth in the Cambridge high school years.

 Learners take ownership of revision, research and project work, confident in their ability to manage their own learning.